AKhalil995/BA-RPA-Development/README.md

 ---

-### RPA Challenge — Dynamic Form Filler (Modern UiPath)
+### RPA Challenge — Dynamic Form Filler

-Solves the classic **RPA Challenge** dynamic input form (10 shuffled rounds) **purely with Modern activities** and anchor‑by‑label targeting.
+Solves the classic **RPA Challenge** dynamic input form (10 shuffled rounds) and anchor‑by‑label targeting.
 The workflow reads the provided Excel, then types each value into the correct field even as positions change between rounds.

 **What it does**